englercj/harvest-engine/docs/schema_binary_format.md

 ### Structs

 A struct is encoded as a pointer to its content.
-The content is split into two sections: data and pointers.
+The content is split into two sections: data and pointer.
 The pointer section is encoded directly after the data section.

 A struct pointer is one word (64-bits), and has the following layout: